sourcegraph/handbook/content/departments/engineering/product-planning.md

   data are you using to drive your planning?
 - **Success Metrics:** what KPIs and targets have you set to measure the success of this work?
-- **Risks/Needs:** What are the biggests risks?
+- **Risks/Open Questions/Needs:** What are the biggests risks?
 What are the mitigations?
+What guidance would you like from the exec team?
 Do you have everything you need to be successful?
 - **Excluded:** What alternatives have you rejected for this Q and why?
 Will they be on the team's roadmap for the future?